I have just the tip for tourists checking out the Red Light District.

-Pithy little statements like “sex sells” often perfectly captures the profitability of sex appeal.
-In 2000, Dutch politicians turned an eye to taxing the sales of sex, and voted to legalise prostitution.
+You’ve heard the phrase “sex sells” and it sure does in Amsterdam.
+In 2000, Dutch politicians turned an eye to taxing the sales of sex and voted to legalize prostitution.
 Soon, a flourishing red light district established itself in De Wallen, the medieval city centre of Amsterdam.
 Nestled in its winding network of alleyways are window sex shops, sex museums, sex shows, and a never ending stream of sex tourists.

 For those who approach De Wallen as an educational, rather than recreational, experience, I’d recommend reading an article or two beforehand.
 Or, at the very least, watching Taken, and letting the horror sink in.
 The context of the red lights and all that they illuminate is important to keep in mind when touring a place reminiscent of an adult Disneyland Main Street.